INL/clariah-plus-planning/data/ocr-historical-newspapers.md

 ### How to evaluate this?

 * By OCR accuracy of text recognition tools
-* By efficiency in terms of labor of the envisaged workflow
+* By efficiency, in terms of labour, of the envisaged workflow
 * By usability of resulting corpus for research

 ## References